Moomins on the Riviera: Plot

-Mongaga invites Moominpappa to his mansion where he shows him his art, consisting of walking elephant sculptures, and admits to him that he would gladly give up his rich lifestyle to live a bohemian lifestyle like Moominpappa.
-After pushing the statue of the town governor into the river and replacing it with one of the elephant statues, Mongaga comes to temporarily live with the Moomin family at the beach, where he carves more of his sculptures, and inspires Moomin to create a sculpture of his own.
+Mongaga invites Moominpappa to his mansion where he shows him his art, consisting of walking elephant sculptures, and admits to him that he would gladly give up his rich lifestyle to live a bohemian lifestyle.
+After pushing the statue of the town governor into the river and replacing it with one of the elephant statues, Mongaga comes to temporarily live with the Moomin family at the beach, where he carves more of his sculptures, and inspires Moomintroll to create a sculpture of his own.
 After sleeping rough and being attacked by a resident's dogs, Mongaga decides to depart back to his home, thanking the Moomins' for their hospitality and leaving his statues as a parting gift.

-Moomin, fed up with seeing Clark with Snorkmaiden, challenges him to a duel for Snorkmaiden's love the next morning.
-While not adept with the sword, Moomin ultimately triumphs after bashing Clark on the head with the hilt.
+Moomintroll, fed up with seeing Clark with Snorkmaiden, challenges him to a duel for Snorkmaiden's love the next morning.
+While not adept with the sword, Moomintroll triumphs after bashing Clark on the head with the hilt.
 The directors of the hotel decide to evict the Moomin family as their eccentricity has made the reputation of the hotel suffer.
 Ordered to pay for their stay with a hefty bill, the family try to pay with Mongaga's elephant statues, which are deemed worthless because so many of them exist.
-Snork Maiden decides to use her stashed casino winnings in order to pay their bill.
+Snorkmaiden decides to use her stashed casino winnings to pay their bill.
 Her money greatly exceeds the amount of the bill, but she allows the hotel to keep the money.
-That evening, Snorkmaiden finds Moomin's statue, a sculpture of her as a mermaid, and the two embrace.
+That evening, Snorkmaiden finds Moomintroll 's statue, a sculpture of her as a mermaid, and the two embrace.

 Moominpappa decides to give homes to Mongaga's elephant statues, and Moominmamma opens her tropical rock garden to the public.
 Upon arriving at the town hall with a statue, the Mayor realises that Moominpappa was responsible for pushing the Governor's statue into the river and orders his arrest.
 After being chased through the town by the police, Moominpappa and the rest of the family quickly set sail.
-Moominmamma releases the bugs from the bag to halt the officers, which quickly swarm over the town with a plague of insults and bad language, causing fights among the residents.
+Moominmamma releases the bugs from the bag to halt the officers, which swarm over the town with a plague of insults and bad language, causing fights among the residents.

-The Moomin family get caught in a storm on their way back to Moominvalley, and decide to jettison some of their pots of tropical plants to lighten the load, inadvertently including Moomin's statue.
-Lost in the fog, with the plants still on board having overgrown into full trees, the family are eventually found and brought back to land by Snufkin.
-The family go back to their peaceful lives in Moominvalley, and Moomin and Snorkmaiden embrace on the cliffside while flying kites with Mymble and Little My.
+The Moomin family get caught in a storm on their way back to Moominvalley, and decide to jettison some of their pots of tropical plants to lighten the load, inadvertently including Moomintroll's statue.
+Lost in the fog, with the plants still on board having overgrown into full trees, the family are found and brought back to land by Snufkin.
+The family go back to their peaceful lives in Moominvalley, and Moomintroll and Snorkmaiden embrace on the cliffside while flying kites with Mymble and Little My.